 Call to Artists

 Guelph Dance is always eager to get to know the dance community better – local, national and international, and to be kept abreast of what artists are up to.
-We encourage you to fill out this form if you have a project (new or pre-existing) or skill set that you would be interested in sharing for our 2024 or 2025 events and programs.
-Please note that we will be most active in keeping up with proposals in September and October for events taking place the following year and respond to artists in November/December if we hope to hear more.
+We encourage you to fill out this form if you have a project (new or pre-existing) or skill set that you would be interested in sharing for our 2025, and beyond, events and programs.

 The Guelph Dance Festival takes place the first weekend of June each year with events including In the Park -short outdoor works, On the Stage -mixed programs or full-length works, In the Studio -informal or in process works, and Youth Moves -professional choreographers working with dancers 19 years and younger.
 We also host workshops, panel discussions, talks, etc.

-Throughout the year Guelph Dance supports the local and national community through our Artistic Residencies, Community Projects, Emerging Artist Intensive, Short and Sweet, and Co-presentations and our Arts Explosion March Break and Summer Camps.
+Throughout the year Guelph Dance supports the local and national community through our Artistic Residencies, Community Projects, Emerging Artist Intensive, and Co-presentations and our Arts Explosion March Break and Summer Camps.

 We are therefore always looking out for artists who are interested in: